mvarrone/machine-learning-specialization/course_2-advanced-learning-algorithms/week3/5-Machine learning development process/README.md

 ![alt text](./img/image2.png)

-I think many of us passionately hate email spam and this is a problem that I worked on years ago and also was involved in starting an anti-spam conference once years ago.
+I think many of us passionatel$\hat y$e email spam and this is a problem that I worked on years ago and also was involved in starting an anti-spam conference once years ago.

 The example on the left is what a highly spammy email might look like: Deal of the week, buy now, Rolex watches.
 Spammers will sometimes deliberately misspell words like these, watches, medicine, and mortgages in order to try to trip up a spam recognizer.